Towers Financial Corporation: History

 Epstein's perceived exemption from justice seemingly continues after his death, as described by Hoffenberg.
 The 2007–08 Non-Prosecution Agreement was retained on appeal in 2020.
 Effectively, at least for the moment this preserves the block, preventing future investigation into circumstances, people and organisations surrounding Epstein in those earlier charges.

 Although appealed further later in 2020 to an en banc hearing, in April 2021 Epstein's ongoing, posthumous arrangement of immunity from prosecution for sex-trafficking was upheld as beyond challenge, in a majority 6-4 verdict.
 Recalling decades of Epstein's past and particularly the Towers Financial scandal, the victim's lawyers Cassell and Edwards commented on the "disturbing" decision: "It allows wealthy and powerful defendants (like Epstein) to orchestrate special deals without crime victims having any involvement by negotiating with prosecutors before charges are ever filed.
 That is not something most defendants can do."
 The victim's legal team has indicated the intent to appeal further to the Supreme Court.

 Whilst Hoffenberg stated that he was "double-crossed" by Epstein over the Towers Ponzi scheme, he emphasised he has no "axe to grind" against Epstein but instead a "story to tell ... something to explain" over Epstein, about "his mindset, the profile, how Epstein saw things, and how he played the chess board".
 Hoffenberg characterised Epstein, "You’re talking about a sociopath who was only interested in advancing himself monetarily, and every component of his existence was at the destruction of other people.
 His only interest was how to use other people, their wealth, and their access, in order to advance himself.
 He destroyed everybody in his path."

-In 2020, a year after his alleged suicide while on detention in a Manhattan prison on new sex trafficking charges involving minors, Epstein was described as having had a "major role" in the Towers Financial Ponzi scheme.
+In 2020, a year after his alleged suicide while in detention in a Manhattan prison on new sex trafficking charges involving minors, Epstein was described as having had a "major role" in the Towers Financial Ponzi scheme.
 It was reported by journalist Vicky Ward that Epstein was "pivotal" in designing how the scheme worked.
 In mid-2020 the American documentary mini-series Surviving Jeffrey Epstein claimed that Epstein was "at the absolute centre of the operation".

-It was reported in late August 2022 Steve Hoffenberg died at his home in Derby, Connecticut, around two or more weeks after having contracted coronavirus, his body discovered August 23.
+It was reported in late August 2022 that Steve Hoffenberg died at his home in Derby, Connecticut, around two or more weeks after having contracted coronavirus, his body discovered August 23.
 The body was found in a decomposed state, thought to be of around a week's progression, such that visual identification wasn't possible.
 A cause of death was not known by the stage of a preliminary autopsy in late August, when authorities believed no suspicious circumstances were involved.